 Philanthropy: Manos Ayudando Manitas

 The purpose of Phi Lambda Rho Sorority, Inc. is to provide a lifelong sisterhood based on facilitating the advancement of women of color through higher education.
-Our mission is to give back to our community, especially our marginalized youth, while celebrating and promoting the Chicana/Latina culture.
+The mission is to give back to the local community, especially marginalized youth, while celebrating and promoting the Chicana/Latina culture.

 Founded at UC Santa Barbara in 2007